mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 # Retrieval Augmented Generation

 ## Project Details
 **Project Goal**: An external reference for a chatbot to question answer off public press releases & tech blogs.
-Performs document ingestion & Q&A interface using best open models in any cloud or customer datacenter with TRT-LLM for speed with custom LangChain LLM wrapper.
+Performs document ingestion & Q&A interface using best open models in any cloud or customer datacenter, leverages the power of GPU-accelerated Milvus for efficient vector storage and retrieval, along with TRT-LLM, to achieve lightning-fast inference speeds with custom LangChain LLM wrapper.

 ### Architecture